 - Key social, cultural, political, and economic factors affecting current development policies in Vietnam

-- Strategies for promoting civil society and human rights in Vietnam
+- Strategies for promoting sustainability and green growth economy

 - Vietnamese systems of local nongovernmental organizations (NGOs) and international nongovernmental organizations (INGOs) and their operations in a variety of socio-cultural contexts